 For each integer $n \ge 10$, define $P_n := P \ast P_{n-6}$.
 It is also straightforward to check that for every integer $n \in \mathbb{Z}_{\ge 4}$, the sequence $P_n$ is a monotone weakly separated path from $\{1, 2, 3\}$ to $\{n-2, n-1, n\}$ with $\left\lceil \frac{11}{6} n \right\rceil - 4$ terms.
 Combining these constructions with Corollary~\ref{cor:M3n-upper}, we have proved the following theorem.

 \begin{thm} For each positive integer $n \ge 4$, we have

 \end{thm}

-We end this section with a quick remark about the general formula for $\mathcal{M}(k,n)$.
-Considering the formulas for $k = 1, 2, 3$, one might conjecture that in general there exist real numbers $a_k$ and $b_k$ for which the formula $\mathcal{M}(k,n) = \left\lceil a_k n + b_k \right\rceil$ holds for every integer $n \ge k+1$.
-Unfortunately, from our computational results, we can show, for example by Fourier-Motzkin Elimination, that there cannot be such a formula when $k = 4$.
+We end this section with a remark about the general formula for $\mathcal{M}(k,n)$.
+Considering the formulas for $k = 1, 2, 3$, one might conjecture that in general there exist real numbers $a_k$ and $b_k$ for which the formula $\mathcal{M}(k,n) = \left\lceil a_k n + b_k \right\rceil$ holds for every $n \ge k+1$.
+Unfortunately, from our computational results, we can show, for example by Fourier--Motzkin Elimination, that there cannot be such a formula when $k = 4$.
 The formula for $\mathcal{M}(4,n)$ has to be somewhat more complicated.